 - If you breathe through your mouth at night, turn on a humidifier to add moisture to the air in your bedroom.

 - Take over-the-counter pain relievers or use a mouth rinse with an anesthetic to relieve any pain.

-- Your doctor might also prescribe corticosteroid ointments or rinses to treat discomfort from the condition.
+- Your doctor might also prescribe corticosteroid gels or rinses to treat discomfort from the condition.

 To quit smoking

 - Ask your doctor for advice on how to quit.
 (See more below).